grzegorzpapaj/graphql-dictionary-api/README.md

   }
 }
 ```
-Alternatively, the user can retrieve a single polish word by ID.
+Alternatively, the user can retrieve a single Polish word by ID.

-Updating a polish word by word:
+Updating a Polish word by word:
 ```graph
 mutation updatePolishWordByWordMutation {
   updatePolishWord(